CJWorkbench/arrow-tools/README.md

     --check-column-name-max-bytes=100
 ```

-`arrow-validate` implements checks that should arguably be included in Arrow
+`arrow-validate` checks that a file meets preconditions.
+It returns exit
-itself.
-It returns exit code 0 if validation passes, or 1 if validation fails.
+code 0 if validation passes, or 1 if validation fails.

-The two most-obvious checks are UTF-8 validation and buffer-overflow detection.
-These code paths are highly optimized, and you should use them liberally.
+The most obvious check is --check-safe: it verifies that the file's pointers
+don't exceed buffer lengths and that the schema matches the data.
+Use it.

 The other checks are opinionated.
 They help callers make assumptions about
 the Arrow file.

 *Features*:

-* `--check-utf8`: validate UTF-8 in column names, utf8 columns and dictionaries.
-* `--check-offsets-dont-overflow`: ensure offsets don't cause buffer overflow.
+* `--check-safe`: ensure offsets don't cause buffer overflow, row lengths line
+                  up, null counts are valid, and UTF-8 is valid in column names,
+                  columns and dictionaries.
 * `--check-floats-all-finite`: disallow NaN, -Infinity and Infinity.
 * `--check-dictionary-values-all-used`: disallow unused dictionary values.
 * `--check-dictionary-values-not-null`: disallow nulls in dictionaries.